777arc/PySDR/content/filters.rst

 .. image:: ../_images/square-wave.svg
    :align: center

-So what we do is we "pulse shape" these blocky-looking symbols so that they take up less bandwidth in the frequency domain.
+So what we do is we "pulse shape" these block-looking symbols so that they take up less bandwidth in the frequency domain.
 We "pulse shape" by using a low-pass filter because it discards the higher frequency components of our symbols.
 Below shows an example of symbols in the time (top) and frequency (bottom) domain, before and after a pulse-shaping filter has been applied:

 .. image:: ../_images/pulse_shaping.png
    :scale: 70 %